Optimize Organizational Culture Change

 What do Johnson & Johnson, Young Presidents’ Organization, U.S. Army, National Australia Bank, and Air New Zealand have in common?

-Optimal Thinking programs to optimize organizational culture and business success.
+Optimal Thinking programs to optimize organizational culture change.

 The Main Reason Employees Underperform

 Jack Welch, Former CEO, GE

 Many employees unknowingly sabotage their company’s best interests by settling for second best in everyday situations.
 In the suboptimal thinking organization, employees often focus on issues outside of their control.
 They make suboptimal choices.

 By employing suboptimal thinking instead of Optimal Thinking, employees perform below their potential.

 Suboptimal thinking employees compromise strategic, operational and developmental initiatives.
 Hindered by unresolved issues, they undermine the most important objectives.

 Some employees become enthusiastic during training programs.
 But they are shackled by practices inherent in the suboptimal organizational culture.
 Unfortunately, many companies live by the wishful “Just be positive and it will all work out fine” paradigm.
 They are unaware of the supreme power of Optimal Thinking (realistic optimization).